tadeastondl/Football-player-cards/README.md

 # Football-player-cards

-install node in front and end
+install node in client and server.

 npm i